 If your ticket was written with an error in your name, time the ticket was issued, or your license plate number, it will not automatically be dropped.
 The judge will likely amend the ticket to display the correct information.

 Unresolved tickets are like shadows.
 They tend to follow you everywhere.
 Some drivers assume going out of state means their record gets a fresh start too.
 However, most states share ticket and driver’s license data through the Driver License Compact.
 Points and fines also transfer to other states.
 The only states not involved in the interstate compact are Michigan, Georgia, Massachusetts, Tennessee, and Wisconsin.

-There are a lot of traffic law and ticket myths out there.
-The better informed you are about traffic codes the better driver you can be.
+There are a lot of traffic laws and ticket myths out there.
+The better informed you are about traffic codes, the better driver you can be.
 Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
-If you’ve been injured in a traffic accident, contact Illinois traffic accident lawyers from Staver Accident Injury Lawyers, P.C. can help.
+If you’ve been injured in a traffic accident, an Illinois traffic accident lawyer from Staver Accident Injury Lawyers, P.C. can help.

 Contact us at (312) 236-2900 to discuss your case and get the compensation you deserve.